-In this tutorial, I am going to show you how to install the latest Nvidia drivers for your Linux desktop in a few steps.
-I'll also see how to remove it should things not work out as expected.
+In this tutorial, I am going to show you how to install latest Nvidia drivers on Ubuntu and other Linux distros in a few steps.
+I’ll also see how to remove it should things not work out as expected.

 1. Determine the latest version of Nvidia driver available for your graphics card

 a.
-Visit the graphics drivers PPA homepage here and determine the latest versions of Nvidia drivers available which is ‘nvidia-370’ as of January 1, 2017.
+Visit the graphics drivers PPA homepage here and determine the latest versions of Nvidia drivers available which is ‘nvidia-390’ as of March 1, 2021.

 b.
 Verify that your graphics card is capable of running the latest drivers.
 You can search on this link to determine if your graphics card is supported by a driver version.
-Don’t be so particular about the version part after the dot (after nvidia-370.xxx), just make sure you’re supported on the main version 370.
+Don’t be so particular about the version part after the dot (after nvidia-390.xxx), just make sure you’re supported on the main version 390.2.

 sudo apt-get purge nvidia*